Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

   - If a binary ladder is not required: the log entry's prefix tree root hash.
 - A batch inclusion proof for all inspected log entries.

-Users ultimately verify that the search was done correctly by using this information to recompute the log tree's root hash.
-While the same label-version pair may be looked up in several different versions of the prefix tree, note that the corresponding commitment is only provided once.
-This ensures that the commitments are the same in each version of the prefix tree; if they weren't, verification of the proof would fail.
+Ultimately, users verify that the search was done correctly by using this information to recompute the log tree's root hash.

+# Greatest-Version Searches

+Users often wish to search for the "most recent" version, or the greatest version, of a label.
+Unlike searches for a specific version, label owners regularly verify that their most recent version is correctly represented in the log.
+This enables a simpler, more efficient approach to searching.

+{{distinguished-log-entries}} defines the concept of a **distinguished** log entry, which is a specific log entry that label owners are required to check for correctness.
+To perform a greatest-version search, users start at the rightmost distinguished log entry.
+This log entry will always be on the frontier of the log and will never be past its maximum lifetime.

+Users receive a non-truncated binary ladder from the rightmost distinguished log entry, which identifies the greatest version of the label that it contains.
+Users then proceed down the remainder of the frontier: the distinguished log entry's right child, the right child's right child, and so on until reaching the last log entry.
+From each of these log entries, the user also receives a non-truncated binary ladder identifying the greatest version of the label that each contains.

+If any of the frontier log entries have a different greatest version than the distinguished log entry, the user verifies that they represent a monotonic series of version increases.
+Assuming they do, the user is provided with the value for the greatest version identified.

 # Monitoring the Tree